valentinp/valentinp.github.com/_posts/2020-06-24-void-and-seasons.md

 *Mountains*

 The mountains wait for sin

 A Sun rises in the east
-bearing fruit and wine and glory
+bearing fruit and wine and glory.
-The mountains scoff
+The mountains scoff,
-Sun, you terrible pest
+Sun, you terrible pest.

-The days come and go
+The days come and go.
-The rivers flow
+The rivers flow.
-The grasses flower
+The grasses flower.
-The village invades
+The village invades.

-The mountains sulk
+The mountains cry,
-Sun, you terrible pest
-You bring these fools
-This flesh and flora
 Sun, you terrible pest!
-The mountains cry
+You bring these fools--
+This sordid flesh and endless flora.

-The Sun is patient
+The Sun is patient,
-The Sun is kind
+The Sun is kind.
-And when the mountains sleep
+And when the mountains sleep,
-The Sun also riseth
+The Sun also riseth.

 *Heart*